-This module is core at second year level to all students on the Contemporary Military and International History and Contemporary History and Politics programmes.
-It will provide a detailed analysis of most of the major themes and issues in British and continental European history between the start of the French Revolution in 1789 and the outbreak of the First World War in 1914.
-Its main focus will be on the political and diplomatic development and consequences of the European alliance system, the emergence of Germany and Italy as new states, industrialisation as well as the major revolutions of the period.
-In addition to the French Revolution, the module will also examine the revolutions in France in the 1820s and 1830s, as well as the more widespread revolutions of 1848.
+This module will provide a detailed analysis of the major themes and Global issues between the start of the American Revolutionary War in 1775 and the First World War in 1914.
+It’s main focus will be on the global outbreak of Revolutions globally, considering events in the Americas, Europe, Asia and Africa.
+It also considers broader revolutions like the Industrial revolution, as well as the political and diplomatic development of the European alliance system.
 The module will also examine the major developments in cultural and social international history and will demonstrate how it is impossible to have an adequate grasp of the events of the twentieth and twenty-first centuries without first understanding the 'shape' of the century that preceded both of these.

 Theories of War

 Throughout the history of conflict, soldiers have developed theories in an attempt to understand the nature of wars and how to fight them.
 Today, many of these theories inform the decisions of military and political leaders.
 This module examines the ideas of several of the most influential theorists of war, including Sun Zi, Carl von Clausewitz, Antoine Henri Jomini, Alfred Thayer Mahan, and Sir Basil Liddell Hart.
 It also encourages students to use these theories as tools to enhance their study of historical and contemporary conflicts.